hchiam/learning-browsersync/README.md

 browser-sync start --proxy "http://localhost:1234/" --files "some-css-folder" "some-js-folder" "index.html" "slides.css" "slides.js"
 ```

-which will copy what you have on port 1234 to http://localhost:3000
+which will sync what you have on port 1234 to all browsers running http://localhost:3000

 ## Recipes: